 We are now taking applications for the 2022-23 school year.
 Click on the "Apply Here" tab above for more information.

-Chestnut Ridge Academy's main office will be closed the week of October 3-7 for Fall Break.
-We will resume regular office hours on October 10.
+Chestnut Ridge Academy's main office will be closed the week of March 13-17 for Spring Break.
+We will resume regular office hours on March 20.

 If you have an urgent matter, feel free to contact us through email or by phone and leave a message.